reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   Assertions.assertEquals(expected, sorted);
 }
 ```

 The code snippet sorts a list of strings using an instance method reference.
 The `StringNumberComparator` class defines a comparison logic for strings.
 The `comparator::compare` is a method reference that references the `compare` method of the `StringNumberComparator` instance.
 It passes method reference to `sorted()`, allowing the stream to sort the `numbers` list according to the specified comparison logic.
-The test checks if the sorted list matches the expected order.
+The test checks if the sorted list match the expected order.

 ### Reference to an Instance Method of an Arbitrary Object of a Particular Type